Have you been dreaming of this pressure cooker Chocolate Syrup since seeing the Multigrain Pancake Mix?

 Now be sure to head over and grab the recipe for our Multigrain pancake mix, and round up your ingredients for tomorrows breakfast.

-Whole grain pancakes + Health-ier Chocolate Vanilla Syrup + Naturally Sweetened Strawberry Whipped Cream = Breakfast that looks and tastes indulgent but leaves you feeling fabulous and ready to conquer the world!Print
+Whole grain pancakes + Health-ier Pressure Cooker Chocolate Syrup + Naturally Sweetened Strawberry Whipped Cream = Breakfast that looks and tastes indulgent but leaves you feeling fabulous and ready to conquer the world!Print

 Pressure Cooker Chocolate Vanilla Syrup